wesleylo/bluebox/README.md

 ![logo](https://github.com/wesleylo/bluebox-api/raw/master/logo.png)
 # bluebox

-[BlueBox](https://wesleylo.gitbooks.io/bluebox/content/) is a movie database application built with [Laravel](https://laravel.com/).
+[BlueBox](https://wesleylo.gitbooks.io/bluebox/content/) is a movie database application built with [Laravel](https://laravel.com/) and [VueJS](https://vuejs.org/).
 A user can view the details of a movie that we track of by clicking on a poster.

 ## Installation
 1. Clone this repository